Ebrahim Raisi: Intellectuals and artists

 Raisi stated: "The intellectual of the society understands before the others and watches the threats of the society, and soon warns the society with his poetry and art and saves the society from falling asleep, like a muezzin."
 According to him, supporting the people of culture and art should not be verbal and should lead to action.
 He said: "Teachers are the true intellectuals of society and must observe and warn of harm; teachers are the identifiers and civilizers of society."

 Homosexuality

-Raisi has made discriminatory remarks about homosexuality, calling same-sex relations "savagery".
+Raisi has made discriminatory remarks about homosexuality, calling same-sex relations "nothing but savagery."
 The Center for Human Rights in Iran asserts that this type of rhetoric exacerbates prejudice and violence against LGBTQ+ individuals in the country.
 When visiting Uganda, after the country had recently passed a law instituting the death penalty for homosexuality, Raisi stated: "I believe that this issue, and these strong attacks by the West against the establishment of families and against the culture of the nations, is another area of cooperation for Iran and Uganda," further adding: "The Western countries try to identify homosexuality as an index of civilization, while this is one of the dirtiest things which have been done in human history."